GLL: A Differentiable Graph Learning Layer for Neural Networks: Automatic differentiation through graph learning

 In backpropagation, we are given the gradients $g_{ij} = \partial_{w_{ij}}\Loss$ computed in Section \ref{sec:lapback}, which we can assemble into a matrix $G=(g_{ij})_{ij}$, and we need to compute $\nabla_{\x_\ell}\mathcal{J}$ in terms of the matrix $G$, where $\x_\ell$ is an arbitrary feature vector.
 That is to say, we backpropagate the gradients through the graph construction \eqref{eq:Wij}.
 Our main result is the following lemma. \begin{lemma} We have

-where $\tilde g_{ij} = g_{ij} + g_{ji}$, and the vector $b=(b_i)_i$ and matrix $V=(v_{ij})_{ij}$ are defined by
+where $\tilde g_{ij} = g_{ij} + g_{ji}$, and the vector $b=(b_i)_i$ and matrix $\V=(\vv_{ij})_{ij}$ are defined by

-\end{lemma} \begin{remark} Notice in \eqref{eq:final_grad1} and \eqref{eq:bi}, the gradients $\tilde{g}_{ij}$ always appear next to the corresponding adjacency matrix entry $a_{ij}$.
+\blue where $\eta'$ is the derivative of $\eta$. \nc \end{lemma} \begin{remark} Notice in \eqref{eq:final_grad1} and \eqref{eq:bi}, the gradients $\tilde{g}_{ij}$ always appear next to the corresponding adjacency matrix entry $a_{ij}$.
 Thus, in an end to end graph learning block, where the features vectors $\x_i$ are taken as input, we only need to compute the gradients $g_{ij}$ along \emph{edges} in the graph.
 This allows us to preserve the sparsity structure of the graph during backpropagation, drastically accelerating computations. \end{remark} \begin{proof} We begin by using the chain rule to compute

 Notice that the sum above is only over edges in the graph where $a_{ij}=1$, and we may also omit $i=j$, since the gradient term is zero there.
 Thus, we need to compute

 for $i\neq j$ with $a_{ij}=1$.
 Recalling \eqref{eq:bi} we have